|Home » ACP » ACL

 Of course everything depends on how the file system treats ACLs.
 Apple's file systems give priority to ACLs over permission sets (but not over file flags).
 Sorting things out in this quagmire can be a nightmare.

-ACLs on OS X don't seem to pertain to specific inodes (CNIDs) but to specific paths.
+ACLs don't seem to pertain to specific inodes (CNIDs) but to specific paths.
 Copying or moving a file hive seems to strip it of its ACLs.

 ACL's basic layout uses five columns of data in the upper view, all related to file system security.